kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `uuid`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

-### storeFilesFromService(ServiceID serviceId, String absoluteFilepathOnServiceContainer)
+### storeServiceFiles(ServiceID serviceId, String absoluteFilepathOnServiceContainer)
 Copy a file or folder from a service container to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints]

 **Args**